 6. You Pay Full Price For Everything

 You almost never have to pay full price for anything.
 There are just too many ways to avoid doing so.
 You can buy clothes and small appliances at thrift shops.
 You can get free furniture on Craig’s List.
 You can get restaurant discounts at Restaurant.com.
 You can buy refurbished electronics on Amazon.
-You can find a wine store that gives discounts when you buy a case, sometimes as much as 30%.
+You can find a wine store that gives discounts when you purchase a case, sometimes as much as 30%.
 You can find coupons and coupon codes for hundreds of stores at Coupon Sherpa.
-Spend five minutes googling for discounts on whatever it is you want to buy and you will almost certainly find something.
+Spend five minutes googling for discounts on whatever it is you want to buy, and you will almost certainly find something.

 7. You Don’t Ask For Help

 I understand that money is a taboo subject and there is a lot of shame when you’re struggling.
-But there is so much help out there!
+There is so much help out there!
 LMM started a whole Community based on this, people needing help and people wanting to provide it.
 The problem is so much worse when it’s trapped in your head.
 Tell someone and let them help you.

 8. You Always Choose Money